TeamStacks/hw4/README.md

 	Libraries Used section in this README).

-Parse:
+## Parse:

 Our backend uses Parse, so if you would like to see a live demo of our app (working with Facebook log in as well, please use http://teamstacks.parseapp.com).

 1) OAuth and Login.
 We used Parse as our account management system.
 2) Database.
 Parse also provided us a database, to which we stored all data such as inventory and accounts and coin information.
 3) Storing Images.
 We also used Parse to store images that were uploaded of each of the coins.

-Facebook:
+## Facebook:

 We used Facebook as well to also provide users another way of logging into our application.

-# # # # # # # # # # # # # # #
-#     Libraries Used        #
+# JavaScript Libraries Used
-# # # # # # # # # # # # # # #

-Chart
+Chart.js
+Bootstrap.js - We used this for the modals

 # # # # # # # # # # # # # # #
 #        Thank you!         #